ourcodingclub/ourcodingclub.github.io/_tutorials/time.md

 monthly_milk_test <- window(x = monthly_milk_ts, start = c(1970))
 ```

 Let's first compare model forecasts of different ETS models visually by extracting forecast data from `forecast` objects and plotting it using `ggplot()` against the test data.
-The code below is quite long and could be made more concise by using <a href="http://www.ourcodingclub.github.io/2017/01/16/piping.html" target="_blank">pipes, or `apply()` functions</a> but writing it long-hand like this allows you to investigate all the intermediate objects for yourself so you understand how they are structured and what they show:
+The code below is quite long and could be made more concise by using [pipes, or `apply()` functions](http://www.ourcodingclub.github.io/2017/01/16/piping.html) but writing it long-hand like this allows you to investigate all the intermediate objects for yourself so you understand how they are structured and what they show:

 ```r
 # Creating model objects of each type of ets model